KarimWilliam/DragonBall-Game-Project/README.md

 # DragonBall-Game-Project

 Turn-Based Role-Playing Dragon Ball Z themed game.
 Semester Project at the GUC.
-Ran from the mainMenu class.
+You can run the game through the mainMenu Class